techlab4kids-apps/mqtt_camera/README.md

 remote-control it.
 Images are triggered by sending a "shutter" message and the camera subsequently sends the image via MQTT.

-Notes on TechLAB4Kids changes: we starts to use this code for integrate the tool we use in our activities with children.
+**Notes on TechLAB4Kids changes:
+We starts to use this code for integrate the tool we use in our activities with children.
 We cannot support it but any suggestion or problem is welcome.
-Thanks :-)
+Thanks :-)**

 Features
 --------